Magnus Grimeland's advice to founders

 4. We care about people with integrity - those who possess intrinsically strong principles and who value a larger altruistic purpose over monetary gains. observe the highest ethical standards

-5. We allow our the team and our founders to take ownership of their chosen domain and aim to support them in their area of strengths.
+5. We allow the team and our founders to take ownership of their chosen domain and aim to support them in their areas of strength.
 Therefore, we look for aspiring founders that foster a collaborative mindset to grow their ideas.

 Being a founder and owner of more than one global company, what was the biggest lesson you learned?